rishi23437/AngryBirds/IMPORTANT.md

 - Change background image, and image buttons(play -> login, quit -> signup)
 - Change UI part of text fields
 - See if prompt can be centered
+- Clear the text in username and password fields after the login/signup process
 #### Things to keep in mind:
 - After login/signup, I have the Player object of the player(which includes all player details including username, password, levels cleared, etc).
 I think we have to pass this player object to the HomePage and all the other pages.
 Then we would be able to update the state of the player.

+## Current Tasks
+- Slingshot and Bird movement
+  - set bird position to slingshot release point: slingshot ko Body do, static body ---------------------------------------- DONE
+  - implement bird queue, reset current bird and its position when previous bird is disposed ------------------------------- DONE
+  - for every bird, introduce a variable called hasBeenTouched - a bird can only be touched once

+## Things to do
+- Add references and sources in Readme.
+Angrybirds official website for assets, libgdx documentation, box2d documentation, etc

+## Notes
+### Box2D
+- uses SI units for quantities.
+So, metres, seconds, Newtons.
+It is not pixel-based.
+Hence, conversion is needed